tau-rt/word2vec_training_loop/README.md

 ## Description

-This project implements Word2Vec from scratch in pure NumPy, without using any machine learning frameworks such as PyTorch, TensorFlow, or gensim.
+This project implements Word2Vec from scratch in pure NumPy, without using machine learning frameworks such as PyTorch, TensorFlow, or gensim.

-The model is based on **skip-gram with Negative Sampling**.
-It learns word embeddings by predicting context words given a center word using a sliding window (size of 2 by default).
+The model is based on the **Skip-gram architecture with Negative Sampling (SGNS)**.
+It learns word embeddings by predicting context words given a center word using a sliding window.

 The implementation includes:
 - text preprocessing and tokenization
 - stopword removal
+- filtering rare words (`min_count`)
 - vocabulary construction
 - generation of (center, context) pairs
 - frequency-based negative sampling (`count^0.75`)